jhnnsjkbk/jhnnsjkbk.github.io/media.md

 In a team of NASA and IBM researches, we gave a one-day workshop on TerraMind and Prithvi models.

 ### Invited speaker and panelist at PASC (2024)
-I contribute to the foundation models in earth systems sciences workshop at PASC'24 in Zurich!
+I contribute to the deep learning in earth systems sciences workshop at PASC'24 in Zurich!
 Find the workshop [here](https://pasc24.pasc-conference.org/presentation/?id=msa174&sess=sess108).

 ### Invited panelist at ICLR (2024)
 I contribute to the data-centric machine learning research (DMLR) workshop at this year's ICLR in Vienna!
 Find the workshop [here](https://dmlr.ai).